-Getting a good night's sleep is no easy task—and when Aunt Flo pays her monthly visit, it can be even more difficult.
-In fact, according to a National Sleep Foundation (NSF) survey, 30% of women report poor sleep on their periods, and 23% during the week prior.
+Getting a good night’s sleep is no easy task—and when Aunt Flo pays her monthly visit, it can be even more difficult.
+In fact, according to a National Sleep Foundation (NSF) survey, 30% of women report poor sleep during their periods, and 23% during the week prior.

 You’re not doomed to count sheep whenever your period comes to town, though.
 Here’s what you need to know about how your menstrual cycle impacts your sleep, along with the best way to sleep during your period.

 Though you might not think of your menstrual cycle and your sleep quality as deeply connected, they both exist within your body’s complex, interrelated, and ideally balanced system of hormones.